dventimihasura/hasura-projects/algolia-search-1/README.md

 To get the data *into* Algolia we use Hasura custom Events in the `graphql` instance.
-I.e., as products are added to that service's `product` table, custom events make sure to insert the relevant data (mainly, the `id` and `name`) into Algolia to be search.
+I.e., as products are added to that service's `product` table, custom events make sure to insert the relevant data (mainly, the `id` and `name`) into Algolia to be searched.
 Moreover, we take care that the `id` which becomes the Algolia `objectId` is *the same* as the `product.id` primary key.
 That is, we take care that this is a related field.
 That way we can set up a join relationship on that field.

-Where *set up* that join relationship is in Hasura Remote Schema relationships.
+Where we *set up* that join relationship is in Hasura Remote Schema relationships.
 Again, Remote Schema relationships are more robust than custom Action relationships and support the kind of join that we need to perform in order to merge the Algolia search results with the